 Please read the Rhode Island Catholic article about this fun, educational and rewarding program for the children of St. Peter's Parish.

-VBS offers 5 half day sessions (9am-12pm) or 3 or 5 full day sessions (9am-3pm) for children 4 through HS.
-(Four year olds half day only.)
+VBS offers 5 half day sessions (9am-12pm) or 3 or 5 full day sessions (9am-3pm) for children 4yrs. through HS.
+(Four year olds can attend for a half day only.)